aliduabubakari/churn-prediction-with-gradio/README.md

 Select if the customer has any dependents.

 ![Alt text](images/4.png)

+Next, input the length of the tenure in months, slect if the customer has the following; Phoneservice, multiple lines, Internetservice, Onlinesecurity and onlinebackup.

+![Alt text](images/5.png)

+Next, choose if the customer has the following; Deviceprotection, Techsupport, StreamingTV and streamingMovies.

+![Alt text](images/6.png)

 Select if the cutomer prefers paperlessbilling.
 Also select the Paymentmethod, and enter the Monthly charges together with the Total charges.

-![Alt text](images/5.png)
+![Alt text](images/7.png)

 Lastly submit the values and click on the predict button to the prediction.

-![Alt text](images/6.png)

-![Alt text](images/7.png)

 ![Alt text](images/8.png)